anirbanbasu/anirbanbasu.github.io/content/home/publications.md

 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 40

-title: Recent Publications
+title: Recent publications
-subtitle: ''
+subtitle:

 content:
   # Filter on criteria